 The PVD module monitors the 5V input power.
 If it is below a certain set threshold, it will remind the MCU by sending an alarm (interrupt) signal.
+Undervoltage only generates an undervoltage flag and does not generate a reset.
 The interrupt reminder threshold can be set to different voltages by the PVDSEL [1: 0] registers, and the PVD module can be turned off by setting PD\PDT ="1".